Batman in film: Batman: DarKnight

 Despite Warner Bros. and Schumacher's interest with Year One, Lee Shapiro, a comic book fan, and Stephen Wise pitched the studio with a script titled Batman: DarKnight in mid-1998.
 DarKnight, which was largely inspired by The Dark Knight Returns, had Bruce Wayne giving up his crime fighting career after becoming disillusioned with his alias's inability to inspire fear and mystique in his enemies, and Dick Grayson attending Gotham University.
 Dr. Jonathan Crane uses his position as professor of psychology at Gotham University and as head psychiatrist at Arkham Asylum to conduct his fear experiments (this element would later appear in Batman Begins).
 During a vengeful confrontation with a colleague, Dr. Kirk Langstrom, Crane unknowingly initiates Kirk's transformation into the creature known as Man-Bat.
 Citizens of Gotham believe Man-Bat's nightly activities to be Batman's "bloodthirsty" return.
 Bruce once again becomes Batman "to clear his name," and solve the mystery of Man-Bat.
 Kirk struggles with his "man-vs.-monster" syndrome, as he longs to both reunite with his wife and get revenge on Crane, while Crane exacts revenge on those responsible for his dismissal from both Arkham and the university while encountering truths about his past.
 As with Schumacher's idea for Batman Unchained, the film would have had a darker tone.
 Warner Bros.
 Pictures formally decided not to move forward with the project in 2001, and passed on Batman: DarKnight in favor of other projects.
 In 2015, the screenplay was released on Amazon.

 Robin spin-off

-Chris O'Donnell revealed in a 2012 interview with Access Hollywood that a Robin spin-off had been considered; the project was cancelled after Batman & Robin.
+Chris O'Donnell revealed in a 2012 interview with Access Hollywood that a Robin spin-off had been considered; the project was canceled after Batman & Robin.

 Batgirl

 In December 2021, Keaton was revealed to be appearing in the DC Extended Universe film Batgirl, reprising his role from Batman and Batman Returns.
 Keaton had been expected to first reprise the role for the DCEU in The Flash prior to that film's delay to 2023.
-Batgirl was ultimately cancelled in post-production.
+Batgirl was ultimately canceled in post-production.